 The Company does not permit executives to enter into contracts to hedge their exposure to options or performance rights to shares granted as part of their remuneration package.
-This policy is strictly enforced by the Managing Director under the Company's Share Trading Policy detailed in the Corporate Governance Statement on page 35.
+This policy is strictly enforced by the Managing Director under the Company's Share Trading Policy detailed in the Corporate Governance Statement on page 40.

-Table 3 on page 25 provides details of performance rights to shares granted as compensation to the Managing Director and the named executives.
+Table 3 on pages 36 to 38 provides details of performance rights to shares granted as compensation to the Managing Director and the named executives.